Self Treatment for Acute Injuries

 The following is the basic biomedical procedure for treating an injury in the acute phase:

-PROTECTION – Rest the injured area to encourage healing and prevent further injury, elastic wraps (tubi-grip), slings, splints and crutches may be required, especially in the case of fractures or tendinous avolution.
+PROTECTION – Rest the injured area to encourage healing and prevent further injury – elastic wraps (tubi-grip), slings, splints and crutches may be required, especially in the case of fractures or tendinous injures.

 OPTIMAL LOADING – Stimulates tissue healing and repair as the connective tissues: bone, ligament, tendon, muscle and fascia all require some tensile force or load for optimal recovery.
-Short term rather than continual rest is appropriate in most cases, avoiding any activities that cause pain or increase swelling.
-Long term rest may actually have a negative effect by deconditioning tissues contributing to muscular weakness, joint stiffness, tightness and a reduction in propreoceptive function or ability.
-Furthermore, the right amount of activity can help manage inflammation as muscular contraction helps to move oedema (swelling) away from the area agains gravity.
+Short term, rather than continual rest, is appropriate in most cases, avoiding any activities that cause pain or increase swelling.
+Long term rest may actually have a negative effect by de-conditioning tissues contributing to muscular weakness, joint stiffness, tightness and a reduction in proprioceptive neurological function or ability.
+Furthermore, the right amount of activity can help manage and decrease inflammation as muscular contraction helps to move oedema (swelling) away from the area against gravity.
 Finally, in some cases (fractures or tendinous avolution) bed rest (no load) is indicated as the proper load.

 COMPRESSION – Swelling can result in a loss of motion in the injured area or joint, compression should be applied to the injury until swelling has ceased.
 Elastic wraps (tubi-grip) and compression garments are best to use.
 Also DECOMPRESSION from the proper application of kinesiology tape can be very effective.
 The following basic rule for compression should be observed.
 Warning: never compress the injury while the area is elevated.